-- 3 Prerequisites: Local, DMA 010, DMA 020, DMA 030, and DRE 098 Corequisites: None - 4 Course Offering Availability: Fall - 5 This course introduces business decision-making accounting information systems.
-Emphasis is placed on analyzing, summarizing, reporting and interpreting financial information.
-Upon completion, students should be able to prepare financial statements, understand the role of financial in formation in decision-making and address ethical considerations.
+- 4 Course Offering Availability: Fall, Spring Summer - 5 This course includes a greater emphasis on managerial and cost accounting skills.
+Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decision-making.
+Upon completion, students should be able to analyze and interpret transactions relating to managerial concepts, including product-costing systems.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
 This course is also available through the Virtual Learning Community (VLC). - 1 -- Course prefix, course number, course title - 2 -- Number of hours in class, lab, work experience/clinical each week and the number of hours the course is worth upon successful completion. - 3 -- Prerequisites: Course or courses that must be successfully completed prior to registering for this course.
-Corequisites: Course or courses that must be completed before or taken at the same time of this course. - 4 -- Course Offering Availability per semester: Ex.
+Corequisites: Course or courses that must be completed before or takenat the same time of this course. - 4 -- Course Offering Availability per semester:Ex.
 Fall, Spring, Summer, or at discretion of Dean - 5 -- Course description: What the course is about and what you can expect to learn from the course.